7 ratios to find the best companies to sell short

 Short interest percentage

-Short Interest percentage (Short Int % in the screener) tells you how many of the company’s shares have already been sold short.
+Short Interest percentage (Short Int %) tells you how many of the company’s shares have already been sold short.

 It is calculated as the number of shares sold short divided by the total number of shares outstanding.